weizlini/react-fastify-mongoose-generate/README.md

 this will execute a shell script that will do the `npm install` for the server, the react app and the root directory

+## MongoDB connection
+this is simply a demo app meant to run on a local machine. if you have a standard local instance running exposing localhost and standard mongoDB port you should simply be able to run this app out of the box.

+if you have a different mongoDB server you can edit line 13 in file `server/src/index.js`

 ## Generating code based on mongoose models
 mogoose model defintions should be placed within the `server/src/models` directory